-tion volume can be quantified, and larger volumes are associated with higher transfusion requirements, active bleeding confirmation, and hemostatic therapy (11,12).
-Extravasation volumes correlate with bleeding rate, and with multidetector CT scanners, the sensitivity of bleeding detection is estimated to be 0.1 mL/min (12).
-This is significantly improved from historic studies reporting a sensitivity of 0.5 mL/min, which used a single detector, thicker sections, and less robust contrast bolus (13).
-A negative CTA examination has been shown to be associated with a decreased rate of rebleeding and need for intervention (14-16).
+0.5 mL/min, which used a single detector, thicker sections, and less robust contrast bolus (13).
+A negative CTA has been shown to be associated with a decreased rate of rebleeding and need for intervention (14-16).

-Advantages.-Because of its noninvasive nature, short examination time, and widespread availability, CTA is well-suited to evaluate patients with overt GI bleeding, particularly in hemodynamically unstable patients (5).
-In patients with overt GI bleeding, CT is used to identify intraluminal blood products or active contrast material extravasation to localize the site of hemorrhage and can also detect etiologies outside of the GI tract.
+Advantages.
+Because of its noninvasive nature, short examination time, and widespread availability, CTA is well-suited to evaluate patients with overt GI bleeding, particularly in hemodynamically unstable patients (5).
+In patients with overt GI bleeding, CT is used to identify intraluminal blood products or active contrast extravasation to localize the site of hemorrhage and can also detect etiologies outside of the GI tract.
 CT techniques such as digital subtraction and dual-energy acquisition have improved the ability of CT to detect subtle GI tract lesions (17).
 CTA also provides additional information regarding the patient's vascular and enteric anatomy, which is often helpful for choosing and planning a subsequent interventional radiology, endoscopic, or surgical procedure (18).

-Limitations.-CTA requires the administration of intravenous contrast material and ionizing radiation, which can be higher than standard abdominal CT because of multiple phases of image acquisition.
-However, techniques such as dual-energy CT and split contrast bolus acquisition can reduce radiation dose by reducing the number of phases obtained (19,20).
+Limitations.
+CTA requires the administration of intravenous (IV) contrast and ionizing radiation, which can be higher than standard abdominal CT because of multiple phases of image acquisition.
+However, techniques such as dual energy CT and split contrast bolus acquisition can reduce radiation dose by reducing the number of phases obtained (19,20).

-Nuclear Medicine
+Nuclear medicine

-Technique.-The preferred radiopharmaceutical for LGIB imaging is technetium 99m (^{99m}Tc)-labeled red blood cells (RBCs), which have a long intravascular half-life that allows continuous imaging of the GI tract for several hours as necessary and have replaced ^{99m}Tc-sulfur colloid for evaluation of LGIB (21).
-The labeling methods are further described in Appendix S4.
+Technique.
+The preferred radiopharmaceutical for LGIB imaging is 99mTc-labeled red blood cells (99mTc-RBCs) which have a long intravascular half-life that allows continuous imaging of the GI tract for several hours as necessary and have replaced 99mTc-sulfur colloid for evaluation of LGIB (21).
+The labeling methods are further described in Supplementary Appendix S4 (see Supplementary Digital Content 1, http://links.lww.com/AJG/D143).

-Imaging protocol.-As ^{99m}Tc-RBCs are intravenously administered to the patient, imaging under the gamma camera begins with flow images (angiographic phase) obtained at 1-2 seconds per frame for 1 minute.
+Imaging protocol.
+As 99mTc-RBCs are intravenously administered to the patient, imaging under the gamma camera begins with flow images (angiographic phase) obtained at 1-2 seconds per frame for 1 minute.
 Flow images can be helpful for localizing a rapid bleed, which rarely can be present at the start of imaging.
 Dynamic imaging obtained at 1 minute per frame for a minimum of 1 hour is generally recommended.
 Acquiring the dynamic images in 10- to 15-minute sequences and reviewing these images while subsequent sequences are still being acquired may decrease the time from detection of the bleed and catheter angiography (CA) (21).
 If no GI bleeding is detected after 1 hour of imaging, the study is usually ended.
-SPECT/CT may be helpful to clarify an indeterminate finding seen at planar imaging (22).
+Single-photon emission CT (SPECT)/ CT may be helpful to clarify indeterminate finding seen on planar imaging (22).

-Performance data.-The sensitivity and specificity of ^{99m}Tc-RBCs have been reported to be 93% and 95%, respectively (23).
-Bleeds that occur early at imaging and have high intensity of uptake have the highest likelihood of being detected at subsequent CA. Time to positive (TTP), defined as the time from the start of ^{99m}Tc-labeled RBC scanning to the appearance of a bleed, can impact the diagnostic yield of CA. One study with a TTP threshold of ≤9 minutes identified 92% of the patients with positive studies.
-A TTP threshold of ≤9 minutes was associated with a positive CA study of six times greater compared with TTP of >9 minutes.
+Performance data.
+The sensitivity and specificity of 99mTc-RBCs have been reported to be 93% and 95%, respectively (23).
+Bleeds that occur early on imaging and have high intensity of uptake have the highest likelihood of being detected on subsequent CA. Time to positive (TTP) defined as the time from the start of 99mTclabeled RBC scanning to the appearance of a bleed can affect the diagnostic yield of CA. One study with a TTP threshold of ≤ 9 minutes identified 92% of the patients with positive studies.
+A TTP threshold of ≤ 9 minutes was associated with a positive CA study of 6 times greater compared with TTP of >9 minutes.
 TTP of >9 minutes accurately predicted negative CA findings in 94% of patients.
-Having shorter lag time from the detection of bleed on ^{99m}Tc-RBC scans to the start of CA was also associated with higher yield of CA (24).
-Therefore, early interpretation of these studies is important to facilitate faster time to CA.
+Having shorter lag time from the detection of bleed on